meetmakwana19/about-git/README.md

 ### 10) Restore files

-To restore files from last commit
+To restore files from last commit.
 Used to get back the last version of the file if someone has wrongly edited and saved it.
 Essentially matching with the last commit !!
 ```bash